cemolcay/CenterTextLayer/README.md

 CenterTextLayer
 ===

-Universal CATextLayer subclass that centers its text.
+Universal CATextLayer subclass that centers its text vertically.

 Requierments
 ----